 There’s certainly enough TEFL jobs to give you plenty of opportunities to teach, with time to experiences the country’s delights.

 Teaching salaries aren’t the highest in Italy, but you can earn enough from its private language schools, tutoring opportunities or summer camps to live comfortably.
 Teaching jobs in Italy are also up there with the most competitive, and a BA degree along with a TEFL qualification from an accredited provider is likely to be needed.
+When you’re considering where to teach English abroad, you can’t go far wrong with this beautiful country.

 Looking for a slower pace of life?
 Cambodia is for you.
 Nestled between Laos, Thailand and Vietnam, its ancient temples and beautiful beaches make it a popular TEFL destination.
 Not to mention the country’s growing TEFL jobs market.